jkeen/ember-stereo/tests/dummy/app/templates/docs/index.md

 ### **`ember-stereo`**

-<span class="text-xl">is an addon that makes it easy to handle all sorts of audio files in your ember octane app.</span>
+<span class="text-xl">is an addon that makes it easy to reactively handle all sorts of audio files in your ember octane app.</span>

 {{docs/attention-getter}}